upvalue/love-repl/README.md

 If true, take a screenshot when toggled and set repl.background to a darkened version of it.

+##### repl.dark_factor = 0.6

+The amount by which the screenshot will be darkened, lower is darker.
+Should be between 0 and 1.

 ##### repl.background : Drawable

 Image to use as REPL background.
 If neither this or screenshot is set, love-repl will clear to black.